fireundubh/playwithfire/fallout4/mods/auto-loot.md

 * Fixed an issue where the 128 units radius toggle for some filters would not change states
 * Fixed an issue where the player had to reset the destination to the player to disable sending loot to a workshop
 * Fixed an issue where some bodies were not automatically looted
+* Fixed an issue where some footlockers were not automatically looted
+* Fixed an issue where some suitcases were not automatically looted

 #### Optimization